 - If your client is selling software or an app, you can use pages like AlternativeTo.

 - Checking their social media channels (such as Facebook, YouTube, and LinkedIn).

 - Signing up for their newsletter and downloading their eBooks.

-Next Steps: IMPACT provides a comprehensive guide on how to conduct a competitor analysis.
+Next Steps: Check out this comprehensive gu 10-step process guide on how to conduct a competitor analysis.